tesselode/nata/readme.md

   -- by default, entities are only sorted when new ones are added. sort = function(a, b) return a.order < b.order end,

-  -- whether to sort entities on process/trigger as well as adding entities continuousSort = true,
+  -- whether to sort entities when running events as well as adding entities continuousSort = true,

   -- the function that will be run when the pool is created.
 	init = function(self)
 		self.score = 0
   end,

-  -- trigger functions - system.on[event] will be called when pool:trigger(event)
+  -- called when an entity is added to a system
+  -- only called for entities that this system actually processes -- additional arguments can be passed in from pool.queue add = function(self, entity, ...) end,

-  -- is called.
+  -- called when an entity is removed from a system
-	on = {
-		killed = function(self, entity)
+  -- only called for entities that this system actually processes -- additional arguments can be passed in from pool.remove remove = function(self, entity, ...) end,

+  -- other functions can be defined that correspond to events called using pool.call -- note that in this example, entity is not passed automatically, it's passed -- manually as an argument to pool.call killed = function(self, entity)
     self.score = self.score + entity.points
   end,
-  },

-  -- process functions - system.process[name] will be called when pool:process(name)
-  -- is called.
-	process = {
   draw = function(self)
     love.graphics.setColor(255, 255, 255)
     love.graphics.print(self.score)
   end,
 }
-}
 ```

 When a pool is created, an "instance" of each system is created.
-The system process/trigger functions take the system instance as their first argument, providing access to the following properties and functions:
+The system functions take the system instance as their first argument, providing access to the following properties and functions:
 - `entities` - a list of the entities the system acts on
 - `hasEntity` - a set of the entities the system acts on
   - If `self.hasEntity[entity]` is `true`, that means the system currently acts on `entity`
 - `queue(entity, ...)` - equivalent to `pool.queue`
-- `process(event, ...)` - equivalent to `pool.process`
-- `trigger(entity, event, ...)` - equivalent to `pool.trigger`
+- `call(event, ...)` - equivalent to `pool.call`

 ### Hybrid OOP/ECS style
-Nata's OOP functionality is implemented as a single system that forwards processes and triggers to every entity.
-If you want to use this system in combination with other systems, add `nata.oop` to the `systems` table.
+Nata's OOP functionality is implemented as a single system that forwards events to every entity.
+If you want to use this system in combination with other systems, add `nata.oop()` to the `systems` table.

 ## Contributing
 This library is in early development.
 Feel free to make suggestions about the design.
 Issues and pull requests are always welcome.